rollerworks/search/doc/searches.rst

             $searchCondition = $inputProcessor->process($config, $query);
         } catch (ExceptionInterface $e) {
             // Note: The Rollerworks\Component\Search\Exception\ExceptionInterface
-            // is implemented by all the exceptions thrown by RollerworksSearch
+            // is implemented by all the exceptions thrown by RollerworksSearch,
             // its possible (just not likely) that these messages expose sensitive
             // information about your application.
 See the section about error handling
-            // for a better alternative
+            // for a better alternative.

             echo $e->getMessage();
         }